open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 * schema - the version of the conversation envelope and a schema to validate it against
 * conversation - persistent information related to the current dialog
 * sender - details of the sender
-* responseCode - a response code if this message is in response to another
 * events - a list of OVON 'events'

 The responseCode section is optional.
 All other sections are mandatory.